 The MultiWii flight control software has the built-in functionality of using an attached LCD for viewing and adjusting PID settings.
 That would make tuning PID values so much easier without connecting to the computer and use the GUI every time.
 Even you don’t have a LCD or OLED display, you can still do so by memorizing the steps of tuning the PID gains.

 If you have a potentiometer on your transmitter, you might be also interested to this thread where people discussing the possibility of using that to tune PID values on the field.

-Many Multirotor, Quadcopter software, such as Cleanflight, Multiwii, allow users to change PID values to adjust the performance of their quadcopters.
-In this post I will explain briefly what PID is, how it affects aircraft stability, and how to tune PID for your quadcopter.
+Many quadcopter software such as Betaflight and KISS allow users to adjust PID values to improve the flight performance.
+In this post I will explain what PID is, how it affects aircraft stability, and finally go through how to tune PID for your quadcopter.
 Read More

 In this article, I will go through some common questions people tend to raise when they are using MOSFET, and the basics of MOSFET.
 This tutorial is primarily written for non-academic people, so I will try to minimize the theory part and mainly focus on the practical side of things.
 However if you are into the theory how MOSFET work, I will share some useful academic articles and resources at the end of this post.
 MOSFET has some advantage and disadvantage over BJT, so choose carefully depends on your application.

 Why Wii Nunchuck Arduino?
 You can create and build endless electronics design and project with the powerful Arduino, for example a robot.
 By attaching Wii Nunchuck Arduino, you create the opportunity to control Arduino using the way we most familiar with, the way we play games!

 Not to mention, Wii Nunchuck is cheap (~5 US dollars), and it also has three-axis accelerometer for motion sensing, which is very useful.